The secret to closing the learning gap

 At HOPE Church, advocacy for the young and the marginalized is essential, Eastland continued.
 “The HYPE Freedom School provided a natural partnership to advocate through action.
 It has been our honor to serve,” he said.

-HYPE Freedom school, available for students in Kindergarten through 12th grade, last for six weeks.
+HYPE Freedom schools, available for students in Kindergarten through 12th grade, last for six weeks.
 The program is dedicated to building literacy and offering cultural enrichment.

 There are also workshops designed to empower parents.
 “We help our parents and offer the support they need,” Brown said.
 “They are their children’s advocates.”

 In addition, the program connects families with therapists.
-During the pandemic, Brown built support groups for parents.
+During the pandemic, Brown built support groups for parent.
 “It gave us an opportunity to have open dialogues,” she said.

-During the school year, HYPE Freedom School provides experiential learning opportunities – as well as books for young scholars to start their own home libraries.
+During the school year, HYPE Freedom Schools provides experiential learning opportunities – as well as books for young scholars to start their own home libraries.